-- There are other hobbies better than playing video games.–Hobbies are divided into three: productive, consumptive, and therapeutic.
-Productive hobbies are those which allow you to learn new skills and maybe start a business due to it.
+- There are other hobbies better than playing video games.–Hobbies are divided into three categories: productive, consumptive, and therapeutic.
+Productive hobbies are those which allow you to learn new skills and maybe start a business.
 Examples of these are knitting or carpentry.
 Therapeutic hobbies are those which does not have immediate or tangible results but will improve your well-being.
 Examples of these are reading or meditation.
 Playing video games is one of those hobbies that are nothing but for pure consumption.
 It just wastes time like watching a TV show or film.
 Although, due to streaming, people are able to make a business out of playing video games.
-Non-English speaking gamers also attribute their fluency of the English language due to video games.
+Non-English-speaking gamers also attribute their fluency in the English language due to video games.
 So definitely, there are overlaps among these hobbies but generally, they follow the given criterion.

 - The video game community is extremely toxic.–All fandoms or hobby groups have varying degrees of toxicity.
 Such is a byproduct of people being in the same group on a thing that they are clearly passionate about.
 This is also true in other enthusiast groups like audiophiles and gearheads.
 However, since video games allow for constant interactions in multiplayer sessions, and their early years are founded by tribalism, the toxicity is just much palpable to the point of real-life abuse.

 Nevertheless, playing video games is still a viable hobby as it allows you to have fun with long-time friends or cousins far from you geographically, meet new friends, and can be a great icebreaker at social events.
 It is just that it is not the most beneficial hobby of several other activities that you could venture into.
 You will miss nothing if you totally quit playing video games.